MicrosoftDocs/quantum-docs-pr/articles/quickstarts/search.md

 ## Next steps

-If you enjoyed this quickstart, check out some of the resources below to learn more about how you can use Q# to write your own quantum applications:
+If you enjoyed this tutorial, check out some of the resources below to learn more about how you can use Q# to write your own quantum applications:

 - [Back to the Getting Started with QDK guide](xref:microsoft.quantum.welcome)
 - Try a more general Grover's search algorithm [sample](https://github.com/microsoft/Quantum/tree/master/samples/algorithms/database-search)